How to Garden With 5-Gallon Buckets

 5-Gallon Bucket Gardening Tips and Tricks

-This gardening method is pretty straightforward, but along the way, you always learn a few tips and tricks.
+This gardening method is pretty straightforward, but you always learn a few tips and tricks along the way.
 Here are a few to keep in mind when using 5-gallon buckets for gardening:

-• Give the buckets a twist every week.
-Giving the buckets a quarter twist each week helps plants not to grow lopsided since they love to seek out the sun.
+• Give the buckets a quarter-twist every week.
+This helps the plants not grow lopsided, as they love to seek the sun.

 • Insecticides.
-You can combine four to five tablespoons of concentrated dish soap with one gallon of water to make insecticide.
-Mix it well and use a spray bottle to apply.
+To make insecticide, combine four to five tablespoons of concentrated dish soap with one gallon of water.
+Mix it well and apply it with a spray bottle.

 • You can reuse your potting mix.
-Amend it and replace it with fresh ingredients once per year, remove dead plants, and shake loose soil from roots.
-Fill it back up and use it again.
+Once per year, amend and replace it with fresh ingredients, remove dead plants, and shake loose soil from the roots.
+Fill it back up, and use it again.

 Seeds or Live Plants?

 What is best to plant in your buckets, seeds, or live plants?
-I have used seeds, but many have said that live plants thrive best in buckets.
-If you don’t have a green thumb, I would suggest buying live plants.
+I have used seeds, but many said live plants thrive best in buckets.
+I suggest buying live plants if you don’t have a green thumb.
 Today, I planted plants from the nursery.
 My seedlings are not big enough for a “picture” yet, Lol!
 I needed to get this post up for all to see.
-So many people don’t have access to land, so here they are provided an option to still have a successful gardening experience!
-I’ll be covering the plants tonight with domes to protect them from rain or frost.
+So many people don’t have access to land, so here they are still provided an option to have a successful gardening experience!
+I’ll cover the plants tonight with domes to protect them from rain or frost.

 There are so many vegetables you can grow outdoors, depending on where you live.
 Check out my posts on what to plant each month of the year!